deHasara/CompileDB/prototype/experiments/weight-vectors/README.md

 | `normalized_exec_time_results.csv` | Average normalized execution times used in Table 3. |
 | `raw_exec_time_sums.csv` | Total PostgreSQL execution times used in Table 4. |

-The commands below use the canonical repository filenames.
-Downloaded copies may contain timestamp or numeric suffixes; rename them before running the experiment.

 ## Evaluated configurations